shub-v/de-kata/README.md

     The raw data will be transformed and tested using dbt.

-- Alternatively, you can manually trigger the DAG from the Airflow UI:
+- Alternatively, you can trigger the DAG from the Airflow UI:
     - URL: [http://localhost:8080](http://localhost:8080)
     - Username: `airflow`
     - Password: `airflow`